Montessori education: Trademark and branding

 In 1967, the US Patent and Trademark Office ruled that "the term 'Montessori' has a generic and/or descriptive significance."
-According to many Montessori advocates, the lack of trademark protection has led to public misconceptions of the method due to some schools' using the term without adhering to Montessorian principles.
+According to many Montessori advocates, the lack of trademark protection has led to public misconceptions of the method due to some schools' using the term without adhering to Montessori principles.

-In the Philippines, the Department of Education (DepED) has noted the proliferation of private schools which misuse the term "Montessori" similar to how educational institutes present themselves as "international schools".
-As per Department of Education, Culture and Sports (DECS; now DepED) Order 65 issued in June 1997, the education department along with the Securities and Exchange Commission shall allow schools to use the term "Montessori" only if they satisfy certain guidelines by the Federation of Philippine Montessori Schools.
+In the Philippines, officials from the Department of Education commented on the misuse of the term "Montessori" as well as "international schools".
+In June 1997, the government issued Order 65 to allow schools to use the term "Montessori" only if they meet certain requirements.